mdsage1/nf-synapse-challenge/README.md

 1. One or more Docker images have already been submitted to your evaluation queue.
 1. Created a submission view that includes the `id` and `status` columns.
 1. Added the input data for evaluating submissions to a folder within your Synapse project.
-1. Added the goldstandard file to your Synapse project.
+1. Added the groundtruth file to your Synapse project.
 1. Created a repository, based off [this template repository](https://github.com/Sage-Bionetworks-Challenges/orca-evaluation-templates), that houses the validation and scoring scripts to be used for evaluation.
 1. Published said repository to the GitHub Container Registry (GHCR) and ensured it is visible to the public.